subugoe/operandi/ExampleWorkflows/Nextflow/README.md

 python3 -m venv $HOME/venv-ocrd
 source $HOME/venv-ocrd/bin/activate
 ```
-NOTE: if you change the path of the virtual environment, do not forget to set the correct environment path inside the nextflow script!
+NOTE: if you change the path of the virtual environment, do not forget to set the correct environment path inside the Nextflow script!

 3. Install the wheel package (if missing, e.g., `error: invalid command bdist_wheel` encountered) and the ocrd_vandalize
 ```sh